soxueren/atsd/administration/migration/cluster.md

 Search for the `hbase.coprocessor.region.classes` setting.

-Delete `com.axibase.tsd.hbase.coprocessor.CompactRawDataEndpoint` coprocessor.

-Check that following ATSD coprocessors are added to HBase CoprocessorRegion Classes.

-* com.axibase.tsd.hbase.coprocessor.DeleteDataEndpoint
-* com.axibase.tsd.hbase.coprocessor.MessagesStatsEndpoint
+Remove all ATSD coprocessors and save settings:

 ![](./images/atsd-coprocessors.png)